Everything You Need to Know About the Warm Home Discount Scheme

 There are two ways to know if you’re eligible for the discount.
 The first is if you get the Guarantee Credit element of Pension Credit, which essentially means that you qualify for all available Pension Credit.
 This is known as the “core group”.
 If you fall into this group, you’ll be automatically eligible for the discount.

-Different suppliers have different criteria, but you’ll be able to find out if you meet it when you apply.
+Different suppliers have different criteria, but you’ll be able to find out if you meet them when you apply.

 How do I apply for the Warm Home Discount?